Rating: 3.5 Stars

 Breckinridge was one of them; the other was an Aussie boy I didn’t know.
 They weren’t the first to die in training; they weren’t the last.

-Also, there were long tracts in between the action, the ones I called the History & Moral Philosophy parts that where basically musings on philosophy, life, war and ethics and those were incredibly dull.
+Also, there were long tracts in between the action, the ones I called the History & Moral Philosophy parts that were basically musings on philosophy, life, war and ethics and those were incredibly dull.

 What is ‘moral sense’?
 It is an elaboration of the instinct to survive.
 The instinct to survive is human nature itself, and every aspect of our personalities derives from it.
 Anything that conflicts with the survival instinct acts sooner or later to eliminate the individual and thereby fails to show up in future generations.
 This truth is mathematically demonstrable, everywhere verifiable; it is the single eternal imperative controlling everything we do.